-Doc Type
+Doc Type Titl PPR Sec

-- completed by students whom they are supervising are accurate.
-This has been added to the draft. - The Conduct and Competence Committee suggested a minor change so that it was clear that the responsibility of registrants to ensure that records are kept safe from tampering applied to paper-based as well as computer-based methods of record keeping.
+The Conduct and Competence Committee suggested a minor change so that it was clear that the responsibility of registrants to ensure that records are kept safe from tampering applied to paper-based as well as computer-based methods of record keeping.
 This has been added to the draft.